-In this course, students who already have a basic foundation in biblical Hebrew will work through translating passages from the primeval history (Genesis 1 - 11) in order to refine their skills in translation and vocalization of the Hebrew text.
+In this course, students who already have a basic foundation in biblical Hebrew will work through translating select biblical passages of poetry in order to refine their skills in translation and vocalization of the Hebrew text.
 In the course of our translation exercises, students will develop their own philosophy of translation reflecting their unique interests and values.